imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/README.md

 ## Bulk file upload

 The upload API can upload one file at a time.
 To upload files in bulk, write a program to loop through files and call upload API repeatedly.
 Leverage [ImageKit.io server-side SDKs](../api-introduction/sdk.md#server-side-sdks) to implement bulk upload program.

+## Access control and permissions

+Read how asset ownership are affected by this operation [here](../../media-library/overview/upload-files.md#access-control-and-permissions).